inaimathi/langnostic/resources/posts/gcp-is-bullshit-and-heres-why.md

 2. You use that API key to authenticate your results
 3. You get a response back from the given model if you properly authenticate with your key

-## This Is The Part Where GCP Is Shit
+## This Is The Part Where GCP Is Bullshit

 Take a guess about how you do the comparable thing over on GCP.